We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 What We Don't Like

-Out of all of the grow lights we tested, the LBW Grow Light stood out as being the most versatile.
-Thanks to its full spectrum lighting (380nm to 800nm), and adjustable tripod and gooseneck (adjustable arm), this grow light provides the right amount of light for various stages of plant growth, from seedlings to larger plants.
-We used the tripod on a tabletop for our testing and adjusted it as our tomato, basil, and spinach seedlings grew, so the lighting was always at an optimal distance, and the plants thrived.
+Out of all the grow lights we tested, the LBW Grow Light stood out as the most versatile.
+Thanks to its full-spectrum lighting (380nm to 800nm) and adjustable tripod and gooseneck (adjustable arm), this grow light provides the right amount of light for various stages of plant growth, from seedlings to larger plants.

-While you can’t adjust the red, blue, warm, white, and cold white chips individually, we found it easy to change the six brightness settings and set a timer for 4, 8, or 12-hour intervals on the controller for the entire unit.
-Plus, the light also comes with hardware, so you can hang it from the ceiling if that works better for your needs.
+While you can’t adjust the red, blue, warm, white, and cold white chips individually, we found it easy to change the six brightness settings and set a timer for four-, eight-, or 12-hour intervals on the controller for the entire unit.
+The light also comes with hardware, so you can hang it from the ceiling if that works better for your needs.
+Also, note that this isn't a subtle grow light or particularly stylish, so it does stand out.

-As with most of the grow lights that we tested, the lighting can be bright and distracting at times, especially in a small space, so keep that in mind during placement and while adjusting the timer (you can also dim the lights when needed).
-However, if you do want to put it away when not in use, the tripod is easy to fold and store and the light doesn’t take up much room.
-And if you find that you need even more lighting, this option is available with two lightheads, and with a larger lighthead (or without the timer, for a few dollars less).
+We've continued to use this light in our basement, mostly to give our houseplants extra lighting (and we've even lent it out to friends growing seedlings in the spring), so we haven't found it to be distracting at all.
+However, if you do want to put it away when not in use, the tripod is easy to fold and store, and the light doesn’t take up much room.
+If you find that you need even more lighting, this option is available with two lightheads and with a larger lighthead (or without the timer, for a few dollars less).

 Dimensions: 8.7 x 4.9 inches (light), 15 to 48 inches (stand) | Bulb Type: LED | Wattage: Not listed